 But Bickham says that American Airlines seemed unable or unwilling to fix the problem with her airline vouchers.
 So she left the airport and decided to contact the Elliott Advocacy team to ask for help instead.

-Why were these airline vouchers reported as stolen?
+Who reported these airline vouchers stolen?

 When Bickham’s urgent request for help arrived on my desk, I wondered what could have gone wrong.
 She insisted that her vouchers had never left her pocketbook, and yet the airline contended they were reported as stolen.
 It was a real mystery.